top of page

 "Why is this happening to me?"

 Up to 80% of patients with autoimmune disease experienced significant emotional distress before getting sick, yet most women with autoimmune conditions never make this connection.
-If you’re a high-functioning woman living with autoimmunity, this haunting question has likely consumed your thoughts during those 3 AM moments when symptoms flare and sleep feels impossible.
+If you're a high-functioning woman living with autoimmunity, the question of “Why me” has likely consumed your thoughts during those 3 AM moments when symptoms flare and sleep feels impossible.

 The answer lies not in your genetics or bad luck, but in something far more hopeful—the Biology of Trauma®, and your body's incredible capacity to heal when we understand what it truly needs.